ALSO CALLED: Billy gar, billfish, or needle-nose gar

 They grow to about 5 to 6 feet in length and weigh up to 50 pounds.

 This species is an edible fish; its flesh isn’t as flaky as other fish and doesn’t have a fishy flavor.
-The texture is like that of chicken, and the taste is similar to an alligator.
+The texture is like that of chicken, and the taste is similar to a gator.

 The world record measured 60 inches in length and weighed 48 pounds one ounce.